-The service platform is SaaS-based, and the business is global by virtue of its nature.
+The service platform and the business is global by virtue of its nature.
 As an LSP, the Company operates like an ISP by connecting users to a wider Lightning Network set of nodes connected by payment channels that have features that make the network secure and trustless.
 It is unbound by nation state boundaries and borders.